Last updated on 03 October 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

-The EU's General Data Protection Regulation (GDPR) brings a host of new requirements for anyone offering goods and services in the EU.
-It gives strict rules about what you can and can't do with the personal data you collect.
+The EU's General Data Protection Regulation (GDPR) gives strict rules about what you can and can't do with the personal data you collect.

 According to Article 3 (2), the GDPR applies to anyone - based anywhere in the world - who: